joshtynjala/actionscript-3.0-developers-guide/appendixes/how-to-use-actionscript-examples.md

 #### Text fields instead of trace statements

-When running an example on a mobile device, you cannot see the output from the example’s trace statements.
+When running an example on a mobile device, you cannot see the output from the example's trace statements.
 To see the output, create an instance of the TextField class.
 Then, append the text from the trace statements to the `text` property of the text field.